FAQ Schema That Gets Cited by AI — Structure, Markup, and E-Commerce Examples

 Pros: Strong heading signals for AI extraction.
 Clear content hierarchy.

 Cons: Takes more vertical space.
 Can't collapse.
-Works best for blog posts where questions structure the narrative.
+Works best in blog posts where the questions structure the narrative anyway.

 3. FAQPage schema markup (JSON-LD)

-The most powerful approach.
-Combines visible Q&A content with machine-readable structured data.
-Google's FAQ structured data documentation defines the implementation:
+The most powerful approach, and the one most stores half-implement.
+It pairs visible Q&A content with machine-readable structured data.
+Google's FAQ structured data documentation defines it:

 <script type="application/ld+json">